ignite/cli/docs/2 Architecture/4 Writing Custom Modules.md

 ## Frontend

 Currently starport provides a basic Vue User-Interface that you can get inspired by or build ontop on.
 The source code is available in the `vue` folder.
-Written in JavaScript you can hop directly into writing the frontend for your application.
+Written in JavaScript you can hop directly into writing the frontend for your app.

 [Learn more about Vue.](https://vuejs.org/)